-In the music industry, 360 deals, are contracts that allow a record label to receive a percentage of the earnings from all of a band's activities instead of just from record sales or money-making activities that the record label had a hand in.
+Music industry contracts that allow a record label to receive a percentage of the earnings from all a band's activities are referred to as 360 deals.
+The arrangement is somewhat controversial.
+Other contracts simply pay a percentage from record sales or from money-making activities that the record label has a hand in.

 How a 360 Record Deal Works

-Under 360 deals, which are also called "multiple rights deals," record labels may get a percentage of revenue that may have been previously off limits to them, such as:
+Also called "multiple rights deals," record labels typically receive a percentage of revenues under 360 deals that would otherwise have been off-limits to them, including:

 - Digital sales

 - Tours, concerts, and live performance revenue